istgaips/invite/views/game.md

 &nbsp;&nbsp;&nbsp;&nbsp;- Mini-game for collection of wood/ gold pellets <br></br>
 </p>
 <p>
 Here follows some screenshots of the first prototype.
-Click on the smaller pictures to view the screenshot in the preview window.
+Click on the smaller pictures to open the screenshot in the preview window.
 </p>

 <div id="gallery" align="center">